Mbell42/UCSD-CodeBootCamp-13_MVC-burgerLogger/README.md

 Progress:

 ------------
-2020.03.17_0808 - Initial Commit.
+2020.03.17_10~~ - Initial Commit.
 Created and cloned repository to my local drive.
 I then imported 'instructions' folder from class files.
 I then created empty folder structure and initialized 'readme.md'.

+2020.03.25_1128 - I added 'LICENSE.txt' to the project root folder, using the MIT License.